The Research Support Organisation at Dalarna University

 Each doctoral studies programme has a Director of Doctoral Studies.
 Working with the academic supervisors, the Director is responsible for the administrative elements of doctoral studies and for ensuring a good study environment for doctoral students.
 A Doctoral Studies Coordinator assists the Directors and is also the secretary of the Doctoral Programme Board (FUN).

-- Renée Flacking, Director of Doctoral Studies – Health and Welfare with Focus on Evidence-Based Practice
+- Renée Flacking, Director of Doctoral Studies – Health and Welfare with Focus on Evidence-Based Practice and Microdata Analysis

 - Gunn Nyberg, Director of Doctoral Studies – Educational Work